How Long Does It Take to Get a Work Permit?

 Critical timing reminders:

-• Maintain a valid immigration status throughout the process
+• Maintain a valid immigration status throughout the process.

-• Keep copies of all documents and correspondence
+• Keep copies of all documents and correspondence.

 What you can control:

-• Submit complete, accurate applications
+• Submit complete, accurate applications using the current form edition

 • Include all required supporting documents